BinarCode/laravel-restify/UPGRADING.md

 If your app published `config/restify.php` before it carried an `auth.frontend_app_url` key, add `'frontend_app_url' => env('FRONTEND_APP_URL', env('APP_URL')),` to it - otherwise `frontend_app_url` resolves to `null` and every client-supplied `url` on `forgotPassword` is rejected.

-### `POST /api/register` stores the email lowercased
+### Register, login, forgotPassword and resetPassword lowercase the email

-The `email` is now lowercased before the `unique` check runs and before the row is saved, so `John@Example.com` registers as `john@example.com` and a later registration with any other casing of the same address is rejected as a duplicate.
-Existing rows with mixed-case emails are unchanged.
-Login is unaffected - it still matches the email exactly (case-sensitive on pgsql/sqlite), so a user who registered before this change must still log in with the casing their row was stored with.
+`register` now lowercases the `email` before the `unique` check runs and before the row is saved, so `John@Example.com` registers as `john@example.com` and a later registration with any other casing of the same address is rejected as a duplicate. `login`, `forgotPassword` and `resetPassword` lowercase the submitted `email` before looking the user up, so that user can log in and reset their password with any casing.

+Restify does not touch existing rows.
+On a case-sensitive database (pgsql, sqlite) a user stored as `John@Example.com` before this change can no longer log in or reset their password, because the lookup now searches for `john@example.com`.
+Lowercase the stored emails yourself before deploying, for example `User::query()->update(['email' => DB::raw('LOWER(email)')])` - check for rows that collide once lowercased first.
+MySQL's default case-insensitive collation is unaffected.

+The published controller stubs (`php artisan restify:auth`) lowercase the email the same way.
+A controller you published before this change does not - add the same lowercasing to it, or register and login will disagree on the casing.

 ### Policy cache's fallback ttl is 300 seconds, not 60